Hunter Strickland: 2018

-Seattle Mariners
+Seattle Mariners (2019)

 On January 24, 2019, Strickland signed a one-year deal with the Seattle Mariners.
 On March 30, Strickland suffered a Grade 2 right lat strain, which put him out for a couple of months.

-Washington Nationals
+Washington Nationals (2019)

 On July 31, 2019, the Mariners traded Strickland and Roenis Elías to the Washington Nationals in exchange for Aaron Fletcher, Taylor Guilbeau, and Elvis Alvarado.
 In 24 games with the Nationals, Strickland went 2-0 with a 5.14 ERA.
 Overall in 2019, combined with both teams, Strickland made 28 total relief appearances with a 2-1 record and a 5.55 ERA.
 The Nationals finished the 2019 year with a 93-69 record, clinching a wild card spot, and eventually went on to win the 2019 World Series over the Houston Astros, their first championship in franchise history.
 It was also the second time Strickland won a World Series in his career.
 During the NLDS against the Los Angeles Dodgers, he gave up his 9th career postseason home run, a record for relief pitchers.
 He was released by the Nationals on March 14, 2020.

-New York Mets
+New York Mets (2020)

 On June 29, 2020, Strickland signed a minor league contract with the New York Mets organization.
 On July 23, it was announced that Strickland had made the Opening Day roster for the Mets.
 On July 30, Strickland was designated for assignment when Brian Dozier was added to the roster.
 He was outrighted on August 2.
-On August 31, 2020, Strickland was selected back to the active roster.
+On August 31, Strickland was selected back to the active roster.
 Strickland's contract was selected on August 31 adding him to the active roster.
 That night he threw a scoreless inning of relief with two strikeouts, but was designated for assignment again the next day.
-Strickland elected free agency on October 15, 2020.
+Strickland elected free agency on October 15.

-Tampa Bay Rays
+Tampa Bay Rays (2021)

 On February 2, 2021, Strickland signed a minor league contract with the Tampa Bay Rays organization.
-On April 9, 2021, Strickland was selected to the 40-man roster.
-In 13 games for Tampa Bay, Strickland recorded a 1.69 ERA.
+On April 9, the Rays selected Strickland's contract, adding him to their active roster.
+In 13 appearances for Tampa Bay, Strickland recorded a 1.69 ERA with 16 strikeouts over 16 innings of work.

-Los Angeles Angels
+Los Angeles Angels (2021)

 On May 15, 2021, Strickland was traded to the Los Angeles Angels in exchange for cash considerations or a player to be named later.
 In 9 appearances for the Angels, Strickland struggled to a 9.95 ERA before being designated for assignment on June 7.

-Milwaukee Brewers
+Milwaukee Brewers (2021)

 On June 12, 2021, Strickland was traded to the Milwaukee Brewers in exchange for cash considerations.
+In 35 appearances for Milwaukee, Strickland compiled a 3-2 record and 1.73 ERA with 38 strikeouts across 36 1/3 innings pitched.